rcprcp/TicketReport/README.md

 * This is one document.
    * there is a page break after each ticket
    * there is horizontal line after each comment
    * Timestamps are in the local machine's time.  eg. -0400 for US EDT.
-This is easy to change with this JVM argument argument:  -user.timezone=UTC  or CEST
+This is easy to change with this JVM argument argument:  -user.timezone=UTC  or CEST (for example)